AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 ### Deploy a simple token generator on your server

-Before you start, make sure you have installed [Golang](https://golang.org/).
+Before you start, make sure you have installed [Golang](https://golang.org/) and GO111MODULE is set to on.

+> If you are using Go 1.16 or later, GO111MODULE is on by default.
+See [this blog](https://blog.golang.org/go116-module-changes) for details.

 Take the following steps to build a simple RTC token server on your local machine in Golang: